RoloEdits/Bingo/README.md

 On Linux you can simply just copy the file as if to copy the file,  and when you paste inside a text field, it will paste the path to the file.

 ### Running App
+Note: **The Spreadsheet Must Not be Opened By Another Program When Using App**

 On Windows you can simply open it like any other program.